Asmithcodes/Verilog-Programs/Flip-Flops/README.md

 ## 2. D (Data/Delay) Flip-Flop

 The D flip-flop is designed to solve the invalid state problem of the SR flip-flop.
 It has a single data input, D. The output Q simply takes on the value of the D input at the active edge of the clock.
-It effectively "delays" the input by one clock cycle.
+It effectively `delays` the input by one clock cycle.

 ### Characteristic Table